 The debate between Progressive Web Apps (PWAs) and native apps has intensified as both continue to gain popularity.

-In this guide, we’ll break down what PWAs and native apps are, explore their differences, and highlight real-life examples to help you make an informed choice.
+In this guide, we’ll break down what PWAs and native apps are, explore their differences, and highlight real-life examples to help you make an informed choice on which one you really need.

 What is a PWA App?